Select Page

 Overall thoughts on Warwick Castle Light Trail

-We really enjoyed the trail.
+We really enjoyed the light trail at Warwick Castle.
 I particularly liked the combination of lights and music, with some really festive and classical songs where the lights triggered in time with the music, making it quite an impressive display.
 There were also lots of projections up the trees, and lighting up the night sky, as well as an entire section dedicated to the 12 days of Christmas.
 The paths were a little muddy in parts, but overall the light trail is very accessible including those in wheelchairs or with pushchairs for younger children.
-You may want to wear wellies if visiting after heavy rain, although they had placed matting to try and prevent any really muddy or slippy sections from occurring.
+You may want to wear wellies if visiting after a period of heavy rain, although they had placed rubber matting to try and prevent any muddy or slippy sections from occurring.

-We took around 40 minutes to walk through the trail but didn’t stop at the midway point.
-By the end Neve (7) was fairly tired so we felt that this was just the right length if visiting with kids in tow.
+We took around 40 minutes to walk through the trail but didn’t choose to stop at the midway point.
+By the end, Neve (7) was fairly tired, so we felt that this was just the right length if visiting with kids in tow.

-It doesn’t come cheap, so if were to visit again I would definitely combine with a full day at the castle to get the most out of the experience.
+The experience obviously doesn’t come cheap, so if were to visit again I would definitely combine it with a full day at the castle to get the most out of our experience.

 Warwick Castle Light Trail Christmas at the Castle